medmonds19/MaryEdmondsPortfolio/translation1.md

 Please translate the passage into idiomatic English.

 Chaos was the first of the gods.
 His daughters were Nox and Terra, the mother of all men.
-This (**or just "she"**) was the mother of the god of death and destruction.
+She was the mother of the god of death and destruction.
 His sons were horrible monsters: Typhon, Python, and Cyclopes.
 Typhon and Python were horrible dragons, and Cyclops was a foolish mason. (**What number is *fabri bruti*?**)
 But his brother, Uranus, was the first king of the gods.
 He was strong and great, but wise.